 voltage selection switch Your computer is equipped with a manual voltage-selection switch.

-To avoid damaging a computer with a manual voltage-selection switch, set the switch for the voltage that most closely matches the AC power available in your location.
+To help avoid damaging a computer with a manual voltage-selection switch, set the switch for the voltage that most closely matches the AC power available in your location.

-NOTICE: In Japan the voltage-selection switch must be set to the 115-V position.
+NOTICE: The voltage selection switch must be set to the 115-V position even though the AC power available in Japan is 100 V.